-For any of you that watched the recent, brilliant 3-part BBC adaptation of Bram Stoker’s ‘Dracula’, the haunting scenery of the North Yorkshire fishing village of Whitby will be familiar.
+For any of you that watched the brilliant 3-part BBC adaptation of Bram Stoker’s ‘Dracula’, the haunting scenery of the North Yorkshire fishing village of Whitby will be familiar.
 And it is against this dramatic and spooky backdrop that the Whitby Goth Weekends (WGW) are held.

 The Festival’s humble beginning goes back to 1994 when a handful of pen-friends decided to meet up in a Whitby Pub.
 This meeting of minds and shared interest grew into a twice-yearly music festival that now attracts over 1,500 people from all over the globe.
 Founded by Jo Hampshire, the Whitby Goth Weekend has become one of the foremost Gothic events in the world.